Pietra serena: Quarries

 Several quarries were also listed as "Banned Quarries".
 This meant that authorisation was required to visit and extract the rock due to faster-depleting resources and the level of quality of the sandstone.

 The construction of the pietra serena quarries also involved the use of pillar formation, as many used "the chamber-and-pillar mining system" by the eighteenth century.
 Quarries, particularly those located underground, were often hollowed-out spaces with roofs held up by pillars.
 These pillars were created during the extraction process as miners dug deeper into the quarries so as to prevent roof collapse: "at the ceiling quarriers left about 60cm of the best-rated quarried bed in order to ensure roof bearing capacity".

 Trassinaia was the main quarry used in the construction of Brunelleschi's Pazzi Chapel.

 In 2002, Apple Inc. started using pietra serena from the Casone quarry for wide use in the flooring of its Apple Stores after co-founder Steve Jobs had earlier admired the sidewalks on a trip to Florence.

 Sub-types

-Several sub-categories of the pietra serena rock exist.
+Several subcategories of the pietra serena rock exist.
 The differences in rock formation and extraction process in each quarry cause small differences in the chemical and mineral makeup of pietra serena and create these sub-types.
 A study of the quarries in the Florentine area found that "In spite of almost uniform features, various beds have different operating performances due to the small distinction in the percentage of calcite and clay, as well as in the grain structure".
 This differentiation between the operation qualities of various pietra serena sub-types also influenced Michelangelo and Brunelleschi in their work and their selection of sandstones to use.

 These sub-types are based on the different quarries they were found in and include: